strapi/documentation/docusaurus/docs/dev-docs/configurations/plugins.md

 ## GraphQL configuration

-The [GraphQL plugin](/dev-docs/plugins/graphql) has the following specific configuration options that should be declared in a `graphql.config` object.
+The [GraphQL plugin](/dev-docs/plugins/graphql) has the following specific configuration options that should be declared in a `graphql.config` object within the `config/plugins` file.
 All parameters are optional:

 | Parameter          | Description                                                                                                                                                   | Type    | Default |
 | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------- | ------- |